apache/carbondata/docs/ddl-of-carbondata.md

      - Valid scenario - Change of decimal precision from (10,2) to (12,3) is valid as the total number of digits are increased by 2 but scale is increased only by 1 which will not lead to any data loss.
      - **NOTE:** The allowed range is 38,38 (precision, scale) and is a valid upper case scenario which is not resulting in data loss.

-     Example1:Changing data type of column a1 from INT to BIGINT.
+     Example1:Change column a1's name to a2 and its data type from INT to BIGINT.

      ```
-     ALTER TABLE test_db.carbon CHANGE a1 a1 BIGINT
+     ALTER TABLE test_db.carbon CHANGE a1 a2 BIGINT
      ```

      Example2:Changing decimal precision of column a1 from 10 to 18.